SergioEstevao11/FEUP-FSI/README.md

-# SeedLabs Labs && CTFs logbooks
+# SeedLabs && CTFs logbooks

 **Description** - Logbooks documenting the approach to [SeedLabs](https://github.com/seed-labs/seed-labs) and the CTFs done in the curricular unit